 Implantable treatments are categorized by how long the device is meant to support a patient and what the desired outcome of treatment is.
 Some examples are intra-aortic balloon pumps (IABPs or IABs) and the Impella systems.

-Bridge-to-transplant (BTT) are longer term devices (up to 2 years) used to keep a transplant eligible patient alive longer and increase their chance of receiving a heart transplant.
+Bridge-to-transplant (BTT) are longer term devices (up to two years) used to keep a transplant eligible patient alive longer and increase their chance of receiving a heart transplant.
 The SynCardia TAH, the HeartWare and HeartMate would be considered BTT.

 Bridge-to-recovery (BTR) is often categorized in retrospect.
 These cases are for those who recover function while being treated with a CAD.
 In these cases, the initial treatment began as a BTT case.

-BTT and BTR devices consist of implantable pumps which are placed inside the body during open heart surgery, a catheter, a battery and control system.
+BTT and BTR devices consist of implantable pumps which are placed inside the body during open heart surgery, plus a catheter, a battery and control system.
 The catheter connects the internal and external parts of the system.
 Some of these devices are also considered DT, however not all can be categorized as such.

 BTD devices are typically implanted via a catheter which is inserted into the body through an artery.
 Typically the femoral artery is used.
 The Impella systems, and any IABPs are used only in a hospital setting.
 Patients are not discharged with the devices still implanted.
 The exception to this is the Abbott HeartMate 3 which is also used for myocardial recovery and is implanted via open heart surgery and not a catheter.